tuantruongubc/tuantruongubc.github.io/_pages/about.md

 I'm a Machine Learning Research Resident at [Qualcomm AI Research](https://www.qualcomm.com/research), where I work with Professors [Tan Nguyen](https://tanmnguyen89.github.io/) and [Dinh Phung](https://tanmnguyen89.github.io/).
 My research interests lie in the foundations of machine learning, with a particular focus on **transfer learning** and **learning theory**.

-Previously, I was a Machine Learning Research Resident at [VinAI](https://www.vinai.io/), working with Professor [Trung Le](https://research.monash.edu/en/persons/trung-le).
+Previously, I was a Research Resident at [VinAI](https://www.vinai.io/), working with Professor [Trung Le](https://research.monash.edu/en/persons/trung-le).
 In 2024, I earned a Combined Honours degree in Mathematics and Computer Science from [The University of British Columbia](https://www.ubc.ca/).
-During my time here, I also worked as a research assistant under the supervision of Professor [Kevin Leyton-Brown](https://www.cs.ubc.ca/~kevinlb/index.html).
+During my time here, I also worked as a Research Assistant under the supervision of Professor [Kevin Leyton-Brown](https://www.cs.ubc.ca/~kevinlb/index.html).
 Before all that, I was a proud math Olympian — winning a bronze medal 🥉 at the [International Mathematical Olympiad (IMO) 2018](https://www.imo-official.org/).